In this practice you’ll build a web UI test suite with Playwright and Cucumber.

 6: BDD Feature File creation

-folder in the root folder, and then inside a mobile_web_test.feature
+Create a features folder in the root folder, and then inside a mobile_web_test.feature file:

 7: Step Definitions implementation with Playwright: